Translation: Translators

 A language is not merely a collection of words and of rules of grammar and syntax for generating sentences, but also a vast interconnecting system of connotations and cultural references whose mastery, writes linguist Mario Pei, "comes close to being a lifetime job."

 Michael Wood, a Princeton University emeritus professor, writes: "[T]ranslation, like language itself, involves contexts, conventions, class, irony, posture and many other regions where speech acts hang out.
 This is why it helps to compare translations [of a given work]."

 Emily Wilson, a professor of classical studies at the University of Pennsylvania and herself a translator, writes:

 [I]t is [hard] to produce a good literary translation.
 This is certainly true of translations of ancient Greek and Roman texts, but it is also true of literary translation in general: it is very difficult.
 Most readers of foreign languages are not translators; most writers are not translators.
 Translators have to read and write at the same time, as if always playing multiple instruments in a one-person band.
 And most one-person bands do not sound very good.

-When in 1921, three years before his death, the English-language novelist Joseph Conrad – who had long had little contact with everyday spoken Polish – attempted to translate into English Bruno Winawer's short Polish-language play, The Book of Job, he predictably missed many crucial nuances of contemporary Polish language.
+When in 1921, three years before his death, the English-language novelist Joseph Conrad – who had long had little contact with everyday spoken Polish – attempted to translate into English Bruno Winawer's short Polish-language play, The Book of Job, he predictably missed many crucial nuances of the contemporary Polish language.

 The translator's role, in relation to the original text, has been compared to the roles of other interpretive artists, e.g., a musician or actor who interprets a work of musical or dramatic art.
 Translating, especially a text of any complexity (like other human activities), involves interpretation: choices must be made, which implies interpretation.
 (Note: "Interpretation" in this sense is to be distinguished from the function of an "interpreter" who translates orally or by the use of sign language.)
 (Note: Rebecca Armstrong writes: "A translator has to make choices; any word they choose will carry its own nuance, a particular set of interpretations, implications and associations.
 [Often the translator] need[s] to render the same [...] word differently in different contexts.")
 Mark Polizzotti writes: "A good translation offers not a reproduction of the work but an interpretation, a re-representation, just as the performance of a play or a sonata is a representation of the script or the score, one among many possible representations."
-A translation of a text of any complexity is – as, itself, a work of art – unique and unrepeatable.
+A translation of a text of any complexity is – as itself, a work of art – unique and unrepeatable.